Camping in state parks

 All of the sites at Tower Hill State Park near Spring Green and Governor Knowles State Forest near Grantsburg are first-come, first-served, as well as sites along the Elroy-Sparta State Trail.

-Wisconsin charges vehicle-permit fees of $8 daily and $28 annual for residents, $11 daily and $38 annual for non-residents.
+At most of its state parks, Wisconsin charges vehicle-permit fees of $8 daily and $28 annual for residents, $11 daily and $38 annual for non-residents.
+In Devil's Lake State Park, the daily fees are $13 and $16; in Peninsula and Willow River state parks, they are $10 and $13.

 Campsite reservations in Minnesota state parks can be made a year in advance.